badbatch/fetch-mocked/README.md

 (matcher: Matcher, resOptions?: ResponseOptions, mockOptions?: MockOptions) => MockFetch;
 ```

-`fetch-mocked` as single and multi mock utils for `DELETE`, `GET`, `POST`, and `PUT` requests.
+`fetch-mocked` has single and multi mock utils for `DELETE`, `GET`, `POST`, and `PUT` requests.
 All mock utils have pretty much same signature.
 The only difference between the `mockRequest` utils and the fetch method specific utils is the method does not need to be passed in as an option.

 ```typescript
 {